 In addition to our support articles, we also feature a Frequently Asked Question page.
 Each entry further explains some of the uses of our tools.
 For example, some articles featured are Client Groups, Testing Windows, and Testing Profiles.

 However, we know you may still need help.
 Visit our Contact page on the Support Center to reach us.
 This page will guide you on how to connect with someone for additional assistance.
 This includes our support telephone number, a contact form, and instructions on how to use our live chat support on manage.call2test.com.

 We’ve built Call2test to be an easy-to-use drug testing notification system and hope ConnectComply replaces confusing probation color code systems.
 If there are any support articles you’d like to see here, please contact your account executive and let them know today.

 Hotchkiss saw a gap in the tech used in the drug court and probation industry.
-As a result, he helped launch Call2test almost 10 years ago.
+As a result, he helped launch Call2test in 2009.
 The cloud-based suite replaces outdated drug testing color systems still used by many courts.
 His background ranges from starting a successful web-consulting agency and also working for a Silicon-valley startup.
 Therefore, Hotchkiss was well poised to innovate in the industry.

 Sam is a frequent attendee of industry trade shows and conferences and looks forward to seeing many familiar faces at upcoming events.

 Call2test is proud to be a participant in the 19th annual National Association of Drug Court Professionals (NADCP) Conference in Washington, D.C.
 The conference, which runs July 14-17, is an annual meeting and trade show for the drug court, mental health, and justice industries.
 Exhibitors include providers of drug testing kits and equipment, monitoring devices, law enforcement agencies, addiction treatment centers, healthcare providers, and more.